Here is the Table of Contents for the course Master the Sounds of Japanese (MSJ).

-Lesson #20 – Understanding Pitch Accent in Japanese
+Lesson #20 – Long Vowels in Japanese

 Part Three of the Course:

-For the most part they are the same, but instead of studying the sounds inside of words, you are going to study the sounds between words!
+For the most part they are the same, but instead of studying the sounds inside of words, you are going to study the sounds between words.

-As time passes and I receive feedback on it, I will most likely improve it in the future.
+As time passes and I receive feedback on it, I will most likely improve it (again) in the future.

 If you’ve gone through the course and have any questions or comments, please let me know by sharing them down below.
 Thanks!